psmyles/imgplex/docs/spec.md

 | `textOutputNode`     | Writes text/metadata values to a file    | Not if it's the last output node of any type |
 | `flipbookOutputNode` | Assembles images into a flipbook atlas   | Not if it's the last output node of any type |

 All output nodes require an explicit image wire on `in-0`.
-Execution is triggered from the Toolbar, not the inspector. `traceInputNodeId` is used to determine which input node's image list feeds each output node.
+Execution is triggered from the **Run Workflow** button at the bottom of the Inspector panel (`RunWorkflowButton.svelte`). `traceInputNodeId` is used to determine which input node's image list feeds each output node.

 ### JSON-Defined Node Categories